HomeDirectoriesLocal SEO Quick Wins: Directories You Can Update Today

 The rise of AI assistants means your directory information needs to be more structured and specific.
 Instead of general categories, AI systems prefer detailed attributes.
 “Restaurant” becomes “Italian restaurant specialising in gluten-free pasta with outdoor seating and live music on weekends”.

-Mobile-first indexing by search engines makes your directory presence even more vital.
+Mobile-first indexing by search engines makes your directory presence even more important.
 Most local searches happen on mobile devices, often with immediate intent.
 Your listings need to load fast, display correctly on small screens, and provide one-tap actions for directions or calls.

 This article was written on: